avnewman/KIVU/products.md

 As of August 2022, the project is operating 7 continuous GNSS stations along the Eastern side of the rift system.
 The 7 sites are: BNZA, BYAH, KANZ, NYBA, RUBO, IWAW, and KMBR.

 All GNSS data for this experiment are independently processed into daily solutions by two groups.
  1. Time series including rapid (within 2 days) and final products (available within 2 weeks) are available at the [EarthScope Consortium](https://www.unavco.org/instrumentation/networks/status/pi/overview/IWAW) and processed by Central Washington University.
 Individual stations are searchable using their above name.
+Also avialable at the above site are the raw RINEX data files.
  2. Time series for only final products processed are available at the [University of Nevada-Reno](http://geodesy.unr.edu/PlugNPlayPortal.php).
  1. High-Rate GNSS data, primarily useful for identifying data availability are available through the [Central Washington GPS Cockpit portal](http://www.geodesy.cwu.edu/realtime/data/) and are searchable using their above name.
- 1. Time series and rates are further analysed by Georgia Tech and will be available here shortly.
+ 1. Time series and rates are further analyzed by Georgia Tech and will be available here shortly.